abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 2020-12845 has a T in core.tab
 -looks like a C when mapped to Parkin
--has a T SNP when mapped to Agy99
+-has a C SNP when mapped to Agy99

 2020-12844 has a C in core.tab
 -looks like a C when mapped to Parkin
+-Has a C SNP when mapped to Agy99

+2015-104 has a T in core.tab
+-Has a C SNP when mapped to Agy99

+2018-11426 has a T in core.tab
--Has a T SNP when mapped to Agy99
+-Has a C SNP when mapped to Agy99